radio-astro-tools/radio-beam/docs/index.rst

 package, amongst others.

 radio-beam also handles operations on sets of beams, for example from a spectral cube with varying resolution in spectral channels.
-Of note is the algorithms for identifying the smallest common beam in a set (i.e., the minimum enclosing ellipse area).
+Of note are the algorithms for identifying the smallest common beam in a set (i.e., the minimum enclosing ellipse area).

 Getting started